cwkosman/cherin-food-blog/content/recipes/homemade-yogurt-and-granola.md

 \
 Mix oats, nuts, salt, and cinnamon together in a large mixing bowl.\
 \
 Melt honey and coconut oil together in a small saucepan over medium-low heat.
 Pour the melted honey and coconut oil over the dry ingredients.
-Add vanilla extract and stir to combine.\
+Add vanilla extract and stir to combine all ingredients completely.\
 \
 Line a baking sheet with parchment paper.
-Spread the granola mixture evenly over the baking sheet, using the back of a wooden spoon to evenly flatten.
-Bake for 20 - 24 minutes, turning over the granola halfway through baking and patting down with a wooden spoon.
+Spread the granola mixture evenly over the parchment paper, using the back of a wooden spoon to evenly flatten.
+Bake for 20 - 24 minutes, turning over the granola halfway through baking and again patting down with a wooden spoon.
 Let cool for 45 minutes, the granola will harden.\
 \
 Break the granola into the desired size and store in airtight containers at room temperature.
 Optionally, add in coconut flakes and chocolate chips for extra sweetness.